MS in Genetic Counseling

 During the first year, students observe in a genetic counseling (or related) clinic for one half-day or full day per week.
 The observations include several core clinics at Boston Medical Center (BMC), including prenatal, pediatric, and cancer genetics, as well as several specialty clinics within and outside of BMC.
 During the second semester, students continue to observe in the specialty clinics, but they begin active participation in the core genetics clinics at BMC.
 Student participation in counseling sessions includes case preparation, contracting with patients, obtaining prenatal, medical, and family history information, and explaining basic genetic concepts to patients.
 Students are also involved in reviewing patient charts and online medical records, collecting patient literature and testing information, and writing follow-up letters.

-During the second year, each student completes 4 seven-week rotations at both Boston Medical Center and throughout New England.
+During the second year, each student completes four 7-week rotations at sites within Boston Medical Center and throughout New England.
+Each student will intern at a prenatal, pediatric/general, cancer, and non-clinical site.
+The non-clinical sites include opportunities in labs, research, industry, public health, and advocacy.
+Placements are assigned based on the student’s interest and site availability.
 Each rotation is approximately two full-days per week, or 14 days total.
-Students typically require access to a car for one or two of these rotations.
-For students who prefer not to own a car, we encourage them to inquire about Zipcar, a popular car sharing service here in Boston that offers a discount to BU students (www.zipcar.com).
+Students typically require access to a car for one to two of these rotations.
+For students who prefer not to own or borrow a car, we encourage them to inquire about Zipcar, a popular car sharing service here in Boston, or to take the MBTA commuter rail (when applicable).

 Each student completes their graduate training with the presentation of a Capstone Project.
 The purpose of the Capstone Project is to equip students with the knowledge and skills required to contribute to the field of genetic counseling.
 This individualized scholarly work may consist of a detailed case study and literature review, a clinical or laboratory research project, or a clinical application (such as developing clinical practice tools or professional educational programs or creating informational material to benefit individuals and families with genetic disorders).
 Students should pick a project that will pique their interests and passions, as well as contribute to the knowledge and/or practice of genetic counseling.